 4. Not having enough newsworthy content

 PR is all about creating and sharing newsworthy content.
-If you don’t have anything interesting to say, it’s going to be difficult to generate media coverage.
-Make sure you have a strong news hook before you start reaching out to journalists.
+Without something captivating to say, it will be difficult for you to snag media coverage.
+Make sure your story has a compelling angle before reaching out to journalists.

 5. Not understanding the media